Syllabus for LDR-435

 Examples of unacceptable projects:

-From the first weeks of this semester you will need to work closely with a facilitator (your supervisor or some other individual) at the organization where you'll be doing your project.
-Be sure to print out the "Tips for the Organizational Facilitator" found in the Course Documents folder in the top section of the course site and present them to your facilitator.
+From the first three weeks of this semester you will need to identify and work closely with a facilitator (your supervisor or some other individual) at the organization where you'll be doing your project.
+Be sure to print out the "Tips for the Organizational Facilitator" found in the Module 1 and present them to your facilitator.
 It is important that he or she understand the nature of this project.
+You will also need to share the Statement of Intent with your facilitator so they are in agreement with the nature and scope of your project.

 This course does not have a midterm or a final examination.
-Instead, you will be asked to submit an analysis of your leadership project in an end-of-course paper.
+Instead, you will be asked to submit an analysis of your leadership project in a final project paper.

-The end-of-course paper is an opportunity for each student to discuss and analyze his or her leadership project.
+The final project paper is an opportunity for each student to discuss and analyze his or her leadership project.
 Your paper should be 10–12 pages in length (2500–3000 words) and should cover the following:

-A full description of the paper and the requirements for completing it are found in the End-of-Course Paper section of the course Web site.
+A full description of the paper and the requirements for completing it are found in the Final Project Paper area of the course Web site.

 Your final paper should be well developed and convey your understanding of the readings and concepts.
 Your paper should be organized, coherent, and unified; it should also be free of spelling and grammatical errors.
-If you need help in writing such a paper, take a look at The Writing Center: University of Wisconsin-Madison.
+Click to review the Final Project Paper grading rubric.

 Your grade in the course will be determined as follows: